This article has been checked for horticultural accuracy by Oliver Parsons.

 Hydrangea macrophylla (lacecap and mophead hydrangeas) and Hydrangea serrata:

 Prune in mid-spring.
-They produce their flowers on old wood, so don’t prune them back hard, or this summer’s flowers would be lost.
-Traditionally, the old flowers are left on over winter as it protects the new growth beneath.
-Cut back the flower head to just above the top set of plump buds that are forming under the dead flower head.
-This is where the new flowers will form.
-If you have an overgrown plant, cut some of the stems off at the base.
+They produce their flowers on old wood, so don’t prune them back hard as you will lose this summer’s flowers.
+Traditionally, the old flowers are left on over winter as it protects the new growth beneath from cold.
+Cut back the flowerhead to just above the top set of plump buds forming under the dead flowerhead - this is where the new flowers will form.
+If you have an overgrown plant, cut off some of the older stems at the base to reduce congestion.

 Hydrangea paniculata and Hydrangea aborescens:

 Cut back in early spring.
-Pruning is not essential, but left unpruned the plant will get taller with most of the flowers at the top.
+Pruning is not essential, but if left unpruned the plant will get taller each year, with most of the flowers at the top.
 These two types of hydrangea produce flowers on new wood, which means that you can cut them back harder without losing this year’s flowers.
-Prune last year’s growth back to a healthy framework that’s between 30cm and 60cm high, depending on how tall you want your plant to be.
+Prune last year’s growth back to a healthy framework between 30cm and 60cm in height, depending on how tall you want your plant to be.
 Prune to just above a pair of healthy buds on each stem.

 Hydrangea aspera and Hydrangea quercifolia: